In Surprise TED Talk, Pope Francis Asks The Powerful For 'Revolution Of Tenderness'

 "People's paths are riddled with suffering, as everything is centered around money and things, instead of people," he said.
 "And often there is this habit, by people who call themselves 'respectable,' of not taking care of the others, thus leaving behind thousands of human beings, or entire populations, on the side of the road."

 The pontiff is no stranger to the tools of the digital age; his Twitter account has more than 10 million followers.
-Nonetheless, getting Francis to address the international conference took many discussions and several trips to Rome, TED's International Curator, Bruno Giussani, said in a blog post.
+Nonetheless, getting Francis to address the international conference took many discussions and several trips to Rome, TED's international curator, Bruno Giussani, said in a blog post.

 Since not many at the Vatican knew of TED, Giussani said, "there was a lot of explaining to do."